simpeter/apd/docs/lab1.md

 tenant at the load that you determined to be the knee-point of the latency-load curve in assignment 1, when the tenant was running alone.
 Keep that load running in the background (just set a long duration).
-Then, set a load of 300 requests/s for the tenant under measurement and investigate the 99%-ile latency.
+Then, set a load of 1/3 the load of the first tenat requests/s for the second tenant and investigate the 99%-ile latency of the first tenat.

 For the second benchmark, you should also compare these latencies with a scenario where multiple clients connect to the same tenant's service, without there being a second tenant.
 How do the latencies compare?

 ### Detailed Instructions

 Instantiate the `cse453repo` profile with 3 machines in `default` mode for each experiment.
 Deploy DeathStarBench on all machines, running the hotel reservation workload, as in assignment 1.
-Then, copy `hotelreservation2.yml` from `/local/repository` to `DeathStarBench/hotelreservation` and start it, too (to start the second tenant).
+Then, run `sudo docker stack deploy --compose-file hotelreservation2.yml hotelreservation2` to start the second tenant.
 Finally, attach your client and start measuring with the default profile for hotel reservation using the `wrk2` client.
 Depending on the benchmark, different configurations are
 useful: